Introduction to Ephesus

 How much is the entrance ticket to Ephesus?

-While visiting Ephesus, you can also choose to see St. Stephens Basilica, Museum of Ephesus, and House of the Virgin Mary, but each of those costs extra.
-Basilica and Museum should be around $3 each, while House of Virgin Mary should be about $7.
+While visiting Ephesus, you can also choose to see St. Stephens Basilica, the Museum of Ephesus, and the House of the Virgin Mary, but each of those costs extra.
+Basilica and Museum should be around $3 each, while the House of the Virgin Mary should be about $7.

 Also worth noting is that you can visit Ephesus with a purchased Turkey Museum Pass that covers many museums and historical sites.